wqreytuk/article/windows internal 7 edition informal essay.md

 to protect user applications from accessing and/or modifying critical OS data, Windows users two processor access modes: user and kernel mode

-Kernel mode refers to a mode of execution
+Kernel mode refers to a mode of execution in a processor that grants access to all system memory and all CPU instructions

+Some processors differentiate between such modes by using the term `code privilege` or `ring level`, while others use terms such as `supervisor mode` and `application mode`

+this division will make sure that a misbehaving application can't disrupt the stability of the system as a whole

+x86 and x64 architecture define four privilege levels (or rings) to protect system code and data from being overwritten either inadvertently or maliciously